1999 Allerdale Borough Council election

 Elections to Allerdale Borough Council were held on 6 May 1999.
 The whole council was up for election with boundary changes since the last election in 1995 increasing the number of seats by 3.
-The Labour party kept overall control of the council.
+The Labour Party kept overall control of the council.
 The election for Moorclose ward was postponed until 1 July meaning 3 seats were vacant, see Allerdale local elections for the results.

-Results
+Result

 11 Labour and 1 Liberal Democrat candidates were uncontested.